MaimonLab/SiffPy/siffpy/siffplot/roi_protocols/README.md

 that are common to all `ROI` tools (e.g. `mask` to return a `numpy.ndarray`), while each subclass TODO FINISH

+`ROI` classes are created using `ROIProtocol` subclasses.

+## ROIProtocol

+This contains the basic interface for segmenting out ROIs of interest.
+An `ROIProtocol` implements at least one method `extract(self, *args, **kwargs)->ROI`.
+It has additional parameters that can often shape how this extraction is done, and the `inspect` module is used to parse those parameters and make them accessible via GUI.
+Each individual `ROIProtocol` subclass is defined within its respective modules (e.g. `ellipsoid_body`).

 ## ROI

 ## ROI Subclasses